lamboley/TradeSkillUIImproved/README.md

 # TradeSkillUIImproved

 TradeSkillUIImproved improve the default tradeskill UI.
-His major feature allow the player to hide recipe in the tradeskill UI.
+His major feature allow the player to hide a recipe in the tradeskill UI.

 ## Features